faradayio/api/readme.md

   * `outcome_id` _UUID String_ — Use the specified Outcome's currently promoted Model to score the matching household.
   * `campaign_id` _UUID String_ **Deprecated** — Use the specified Campaign's currently promoted Model to score the matching household.
+  * `audiences` _Array of UUID Strings_ — Check to see if the matched household falls within each of the specified Audiences.
+Each specified Audience must have been previously created with Explore.
+  * `attributes` _Array of Strings_ — Append the specified FIG attributes, each identified by its handle.

 ##### Response settings